Sensex, Nifty tumble as auto stocks lead market rout; IT sector bucks trend

 Two-wheeler manufacturer Bajaj Auto emerged as the biggest laggard, plummeting 13.11 per cent after reporting disappointing festival sales.
 The negative sentiment spilled over to other auto stocks, with Mahindra & Mahindra falling 3.52 per cent and Hero MotoCorp declining 3.39 per cent.

-“Markets continued its downward trajectory despite firm US and European cues, as foreign fund selling coupled with a sharp fall in automobile stocks ahead of the final day’s IPO subscription of Hyundai weighed on sentiment,” said Prashanth Tapse, Senior VP (Research) at Mehta Equities Ltd.
+“Markets continued its downward trajectory despite firm US and European cues, as foreign fund selling coupled with a sharp fall in automobile stocks ahead of the final day’s IPO subscription of Hyundai weighed on sentiment,” said Prashanth Tapse, Senior VP (Research) at Mehta Equities.

 The information technology sector stood out as the lone bright spot, with Infosys and Tech Mahindra gaining 2.84 per cent and 2.81 per cent respectively.
 Other notable gainers included Power Grid (1.21 per cent), L&T (0.95 per cent), and SBI (0.73 per cent).